-• aggregation of all sales of the registrant's securities (both debt and equity)3 pursuant to primary offerings under the proposed amendment in the previous 12-month period (including the intended sale) to determine whether the 20% limitation would be exceeded.
+- determination of the registrant's public float immediately prior to the intended sale; and - aggregation of all sales of the registrant's securities (both debt and equity)6 pursuant to primary offerings under the General Instruction I.B.6. in the previous 12-month period (including the intended sale) to determine whether the one-third cap would be exceeded.

-The Proposal would require registrants to compute their public float by reference to the price at which their common stock was last sold, or the average of the bid and asked prices of their common stock, as of a date within 60 days prior to the date of sale.
-Then, to calculate the aggregate market value of securities sold during the preceding period of 12 calendar months, the Proposal would require that registrants add together the gross sales price for all primary offerings pursuant to the proposed amendment during the preceding period of 12 calendar months.
-Based on that calculation, registrants would be permitted to sell securities with a value up to, but not greater than, the difference between 20% of their public float and the value of securities sold in primary offerings on Form S-3 under the proposed amendment in the prior period of 12 calendar months.
+The new rule requires registrants to compute their public float by reference to the price at which their common equity was last sold, or the average of the bid and asked prices of their common equity, in the principal market for the common equity as of a date within 60 days prior to the date of sale.
+To calculate the aggregate market value of securities sold during the preceding period of 12 calendar months, the rule requires that registrants add together the gross sales price for all primary offerings pursuant to General Instruction I.B.6. during the preceding period of 12 calendar months.
+Based on that calculation, registrants would be permitted to sell securities with a value up to, but not greater than, the difference between one-third of their public float and the value of securities sold in primary offerings on Form S-3 under General Instruction I.B.6. in the prior period of 12 calendar months.

 The aggregate gross sales price includes the sales of equity as well as debt offerings.
-Thus, registrants would be eligible to offer non-investment grade debt on Form S-3.
-In the case of securities that are convertible into or exercisable for equity shares, such as convertible debt or warrants, however, the Proposal requires that registrants calculate the amount of securities they may sell in any period of 12 calendar months by reference to the aggregate market value of the underlying equity shares rather than the market value of the convertible securities.
+Thus, registrants would be eligible to offer non-investment grade debt on Form S-3.7 In the case of securities that are convertible into or exercisable for equity shares, such as convertible debt or warrants, however, the new rule requires that registrants calculate the amount of securities they may sell in any period of 12 calendar months by reference to the aggregate market value of the underlying equity shares rather than the market value of the convertible securities.
 The aggregate market value of the underlying equity would be based on the maximum number of shares into which the securities sold in the prior period of 12 calendar months are convertible as of a date within 60 days prior to the date of sale, multiplied by the per share market price of the registrant's equity used for purposes of calculating its public float.